wanderloop/WanderlustAI/README.md

 * Selenium for Python
 * pyautogui for linux
 * mysql.connector for python

--mysql workbench for linux
+* mysql workbench for linux

--Chrome driver (For linux-64 bit) We have used 80.0 ,you can adjust depending on the chrome version that is avalible on your machiene.But u have to make changes inside code (Whatsapp_automation.py)
+* Chrome driver (For linux-64 bit) We have used 80.0 ,you can adjust depending on the chrome version that is avalible on your machiene.But u have to make changes inside code (Whatsapp_automation.py)

--Chrome 80.0
+* Chrome 80.0

--numpy for python
+* numpy for python

--scikit-learn 0.22.2
+* scikit-learn 0.22.2

--opencv for python (latest)
+* opencv for python (latest)

--jupyter
+* jupyter

 ----------------------------------------------------------------------------------------------------------------------------
 Team W@nderloop 2020